-- Even if you did not complete a cleanse at all, vata-types normally benefit from a longer period of rejuvenation—about three months.
+Even if you did not complete a cleanse at all, you can still benefit from a period of rejuvenation.
 However, there may be some instances where this would not be appropriate.

-- If you have a known kapha imbalance (especially if it is of greater concern than any vata imbalances you may have), you’ll want to go easy on rejuvenation so as not to further aggravate kapha.
+If you have a known kapha imbalance (especially if it is of greater concern than any other imbalances you may have), you’ll want to go easy on rejuvenation so as not to further aggravate kapha.

-- In either case, a simple rejuvenation program (of one to three therapies) for about a month is probably sufficient—and it might be helpful to think about choosing therapies because they are seasonally appropriate and vata-pacifying rather than focusing on their rejuvenative properties.
-You could also favor kapha-type rejuvenatives, which are lighter and less likely to aggravate either of the above conditions.
+In either case, a simple rejuvenation program (of one to three therapies) for about a month is probably sufficient.
+You'll take comfort in the fact that kapha-type rejuvenatives, which are lighter and less likely to aggravate either of the above conditions.

 Pathways Toward Rejuvenation

 What follows is a list of many possible rejuvenative therapies.
 Please don’t feel overwhelmed.
 The idea is not to do all of these things, but to pick and choose those recipes and practices that most resonate with you.

 As you consider each therapy, remember that your rejuvenation process needs to feel beneficial.
 It should not add stress to your life but should instead add a sense of vitality, contentment, creativity, and joy.

 If several possibilities pique your interest, consider starting with one to three therapies and then gradually expand your repertoire of rejuvenatives only if and when it feels appropriate.